scyrock/c.ourse_antirez/lessons/01/README.md

 - **`hello_world2.c`** - Manual function declaration.
 - **`hello_world3.c`** - Local file inclusion with #include directive.
 - **`file.c`** - Simple code file designed to be included by `hello_world3.c`.

-## Additional Resources
-- Use `man` command followed by a C function name (e.g., `man printf`) to display its documentation.
-- The `#include` directive replaces the corresponding line with the contents of the specified file before compilation.